Eashwar-Subramanian/sales-analytics-dashboard-powerbi/README.md

 # Sales Analytics Dashboard (Power BI + MySQL)

-Power BI dashboard project packaged with a MySQL database dump so reviewers can recreate the source data and reproduce the model.
+Power BI sales dashboard packaged with a MySQL database dump so reviewers can recreate the source data locally and reproduce the model.

----

-## What this repo contains
+## What’s in this repo
-- Power BI dashboard (`.pbix`)
+- `Sales Insight Project.pbix` — Power BI dashboard
-- MySQL dump (`.sql`) that recreates the dataset locally
+- `db_dump.sql` — MySQL dump that recreates the dataset

----

-## How to reproduce (MySQL + Power BI)
+## How to reproduce (MySQL → Power BI)
-1) Restore the database:
+### 1) Restore the database
+Use any MySQL client (Workbench / DBeaver / CLI) and run:

-   - Create a database in MySQL
+1. Create a database (example name: `sales_analytics`)
-   - Import `db_dump.sql`
+2. Import `db_dump.sql` into that database

-2) Open the dashboard:
+### 2) Open the dashboard
-   - `Sales Insight Project.pbix`
+1. Open `Sales Insight Project.pbix`
+2. If Power BI prompts for credentials:
-   - Point the data source to your local MySQL instance if Power BI prompts for credentials
+   - Point the data source to your local MySQL instance

----
+   - Select the restored database (the one you imported the dump into)

-## Files
+## Feedback I want
-- `Sales Insight Project.pbix`
-- `db_dump.sql`

----

-## Review request
-Open an Issue titled: **Review: sales-analytics-dashboard-powerbi**
+Open a GitHub Issue titled: **Review: sales-analytics-dashboard-powerbi** and tell me:
+1) Whether the dashboard structure is easy to understand in under 30 seconds
+2) Which visuals feel redundant vs essential
-Feedback wanted: dashboard structure, measure naming, and what a hiring manager would want to see first.
+3) What a hiring manager would want to see first on the landing page